Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     ![](../Images/sc900-image15.png)

 1. From the left navigation panel select **Licenses**.
-Notice that there are no license assignments found for this user.
+Notice that there is no license assignments found for this user.
 To add a license, click on **Go to the Microsoft 365 admin center** from the alert message.

      ![](../Images/T3-S11.png)